Skip to main content

 model = DocAligner()

-After initializing the model, you'll need to prepare an image for inference:
+Once the model is initialized, you need to prepare an image for inference:

 tip

-You can use a test image provided by DocAligner:
+You can use the test image provided by DocAligner:

 Download link: run_test_card.jpg